usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 * [smoketest/TEST-SCHEMATRON.xpl](../../../smoketest/TEST-SCHEMATRON.xpl) tests SchXSLT.
 SchXSLT is an implementation of Schematron, an ISO-standard validation and reporting technology.
 As this implementation relies on XSLT, this library also requires Saxon.
 * [smoketest/TEST-XSPEC.xpl](../../../smoketest/TEST-XSPEC.xpl) tests XSpec, an XSLT-based testing framework useful for testing deployments of XSLT, XQuery and Schematron.

 Any and each of these can be used as a &ldquo;black box&rdquo; by any competent operator, even without understanding the internals.
 But this simplicity masks and manages complexity.
-XProc is XProc but its capabilities are limited without XSLT, XQuery, Schematron, XSpec and others, an open-ended set of compatible and complimentary technologies.
+XProc is XProc but never just that, since its capabilities are also extended by XSLT, XQuery, Schematron, XSpec and others, an open-ended set of compatible and complimentary technologies that are even more powerful together than they are in particular.

 At the same time, common foundations make it possible to learn these technologies together and in tandem.